Human Rights Violation: What Type of Lawyer Is The Best For The Job?achkarlaw-admin

 Human Rights Violations: What Does A Human Rights Lawyer Do?

-A human rights lawyer is concerned with human dignity, civil rights and equality.
+Human rights lawyers are concerned with human dignity, civil rights and equality.
 They deal mainly with the violation of their clients’ inherent dignity, like discrimination and harassment.
-For example, if you believe you are experiencing discrimination based on your age, race, disability, or sexual orientation, you should consult a human rights lawyer.
+For example, if you believe you are experiencing discrimination based on your age, race, disability, or sexual orientation and gender identity, you should consult a human rights lawyer.
 Or, if you believe you were or are being sexually harassed in any context, retaining a human rights lawyer would be the right course of action.
-Human rights lawyers also fight to protect vulnerable individuals and groups such as refugees, the LGBTQ community, and indigenous peoples.
+Human rights lawyers also fight to protect vulnerable individuals and groups such as refugees, the LGBTQ2+ community, and indigenous peoples.

-A human rights lawyer in Ontario litigates violations under the Ontario Human Rights Code (the “Code”) and the Canadian Human Rights Act (the “Act”).
-The lawyers can appear before the Human Rights Tribunal of Ontario or the Canadian Human rights commission depending on whether the client they represent experiences a violation under the “Code” or the “Act.”
+Human rights lawyers in Ontario litigates violations under the Ontario Human Rights Code (the “Code”) and the Canadian Human Rights Act (the “Act”).
+These lawyers can appear before human rights tribunals, which in include, Human Rights Tribunal of Ontario or the Canadian Human rights commission depending on whether the client they represent experiences a violation under the Ontario Human Rights Code or the Canadian Human Rights Act.

 Human Rights Violations: What Does An Employment Lawyer Do?